tomvanzummeren/TZStackView/README.md

 ```
 Unfortunately, using Cocoapods with a Swift pod requires iOS 8.

+### Drag files directly into your project
-### Alternatively drag in the following classes directly into your project
+Alternatively drag in the following classes directly into your *Xcode* project
   * `TZStackView`
   * `TZSpacerView`
   * `TZStackViewAlignment`